theTitan24/Enigma-CLI/README.md

 2. Plugboard.h : Handles the plugboard configuration.
 3. Rotor.h : Defines the basic structure and functions of a Rotor.
 4. Reflector.h : Defines the Functioning of a Rotor.
+5. Enigma.h : This file incorporates all the above-mentioned headers into a single header, which can be configured into a working machine.

 **_Executables:_**